LockeLamora/lockelamora.github.io/_posts/2021-08-09-c64-packet-radio.md

 [<img src="../images/c64iss/17.jpg"
   style="width: 800px;"/>](../images/c64iss/17.jpg)

 We can also see the two hops the broadcast made (As requested by wide2-2) to get to a station that was gatewayed to the internet to update this page.
 Note also the houses icon symbol we specified.
+The distance limitation of VHF is evident here to a few miles which is why we need repeaters to take our signal and rebroadcast it.
+(This is what the ISS will later do it for us which much greater coverage!)

 Clicking info shows further details: